-- The Common Fitting Adjustments for the TRJ found in the Helpful Hints for jackets tab will help you diagnose and nuance your jacket’s fit.
+- The Common Fitting Adjustments for the Tabula RasaJacket PDF, found on the Jacket Help page, will help you diagnose and nuance your jacket’s fit.
 Just read the grid of lines.

-- The Jacket Help page under the Helpful Hints tab is full of additional great info to help you sew great TRJs, including links to video demonstrations of common fitting adjustments.
+- The Jacket Help page under the Helpful Hints section of the website is full of additional great info to help you sew great TRJs, including links to video demonstrations of common fitting adjustments.

-- Our 5 TRJ Variations offer you endless styling options for your well-fitting jacket pattern.
+- Our TRJ variation patterns offer you endless styling options for your well-fitting jacket pattern.

-The basic pattern instruction book is so full of great information:
+The basic pattern instruction book is full of great information:

-- It walks you through the process of choosing a size and patterns options for your bust (Front AB or CD) and hip configuration (straight or flared Side Panel).
+- It walks you through the process of choosing a size and pattern options for your bust (Front AB or CD) and hip configuration (straight or flared side panel).

 - You will also find directions to divide the jacket pieces for an artful look.
 The added bonus is that it is easy to incorporate your precious scraps into your jackets making them distinctly yours.

-Need to get started?
-Purchase the pattern online, at a show, or from one of our Retail Partners.
-Upgrade to a TRJ Starter Kit which includes the TRJ pattern, our favorite mock-up fabric, a Sew Successfully curved ruler, and a few additional goodies to assure mock-up making success.
+Ready to get started?
+Purchase the pattern online, at a show, or from one of our retail partners.
+Upgrade to a TRJ Starter Kit, which includes the TRJ pattern, our favorite mock-up fabric, a Sew Successfully curved ruler and a few additional goodies to assure mock-up making success.

-We met so many new friends at the ASG conference in Las Vegas in July.
 Let this post inspire you to get started on your mock-up.
-Fall is a great time to design and sew new TRJs and we know you will enjoy the journey.
+Any season is a great time to design and sew new TRJs, and we know you will enjoy the journey.